 "This Is a Serious Yeast Infection" my doctor said.
 The serious form of yeast infection occurs when the yeast actually turns into a mold and sends out tentacles called hyphae, or roots, into the skin.
 Not only is it difficult to treat, but, my doctor said "It was Impossible to Cure.”
 Further, she said that all the previous treatments we’d tried, merely controlled the symptoms, the infamous Band-Aid therapy.
 Now it was a serious, very serious, situation. (http://www.natural-cure-for-yeast-infection.com)

-Summer was able after considerable research to develop an all-natural cure for her yeast infection.
-She has written a book that is sold via ClickBank (a subsidiary of Keynetics Incorporated) and can learn about her book here: http://www.natural-cure-for-yeast-infection.com.
-Summer’s book comes with an eight week iron clad money back guarantee.
+Summer was able, after considerable research, to develop an all-natural cure for her yeast infection.
+She has written a book that is sold via ClickBank (a subsidiary of Keynetics Incorporated) and you may want to learn more about her book here: http://www.natural-cure-for-yeast-infection.com.
+Summer’s book comes with an eight week, iron clad money back guarantee.
 You can also contact her via her email address located at the bottom of the aforementioned website.
-If you have been suffering from recurrent bouts of Candidiasis in your genitals you can notice a difference using Summer’s methods within as little as 12 hours and eventually be totally healed of your persistent yeast infections.
+If you have been suffering from recurrent bouts of Candidiasis in your genitals, you can notice a difference using Summer’s methods within as little as 12 hours; and, eventually be totally healed of your persistent yeast infections.

-Many doctors consider a patient’s story, i.e. their medical history and their experiences, provides the doctor with much more information than any other diagnostic method could.
-There are literally dozens of pertinent facts your doctor will need to know about you for him or her to help accurately diagnose you.
-Here is a list of a few of them:
+Many doctors consider a patient’s story, i.e. their medical history and their experiences, a good resource to provide them with much more information than any other diagnostic method could.
+There are literally dozens of pertinent facts your doctor will need to know about you for him or her to be better able to accurately diagnose you.
+Here is a list of a things your medical expert should inquire about: